mitra-ep/ActiveVolcanoPlot/README.md

 ## Simulation study example

-The codes to reproduce the simulation results under different parameters in provided above ('simVPProb.R').
+The codes to reproduce the simulation results under different parameters in provided above ('exra/simVPProb.R').
 The data are generated based on a simple regression model with a group variable.
 The goal is to detect the differentially expressed features between two groups (diseased vs control).
 Here we will use the example data produced under following parameters:\
 Number of features = 20000 , denoted by m\
 sample size = 12, denoted by n\
 proportion of truly active features = 0.2 , denoted by pi1\